Teaching Assistant (TA)/Reader Information (MAE)

 • Notification of open application

-• All MAE graduate students will be sent a general message to their UC Davis email when the application for TA opens.
-The MAE department uses the Instructional Planning & Administration (IPA) tool to record TA preferences.
-Please make sure to note all deadlines, instructions and requirements to be eligible for consideration.
+• All MAE graduate students will be sent a general message to their UC Davis email when the application for placements opens.
+The MAE department uses the Instructional Planning & Administration (IPA) tool to record placement preferences.

-• Course options for TAship
+• Course options for academic assistance positions

 • Placement Priority